 A Hookable Event is an event that happens within the regular operation of cPanel and WHM.
 Here are some examples: An account is suspended, backups run, an account is created, etc.

-When identifying the appropriate Hookable Event you should browse the available events and think about which one makes the most sense for the particular functionality that you are adding.
+When identifying the appropriate Hookable Event, you should browse the available events and think about which one makes the most sense for the particular functionality you are adding.
 For example, if you wanted to automatically install WordPress for new accounts, you would likely choose the Post Account Creation event.

-To find what Hookable Events are available check our documentation here: Hookable Events.
+To find what Hookable Events are available, check our documentation here:

 Writing the script

-The main cPanel-specific question you'll have is how to access the data that is provided by a cPanel Hookable Event.
-Hookable Events in cPanel output their data to STDIN.
-You can read in this data into bash by doing the following:
+The main cPanel-specific question you'll have is how to access the data provided by a cPanel Hookable Event.
+All Hookable Events will output the response data to STDIN.
+You can read this data into bash by doing the following:

 tmpfile="$(mktemp -p /tmp custom-script-data-XXXXXXXX)"